nickmccleery/nickmccleery.github.io/content/posts/03-building-a-palatable-3d-viewer.md

 - `X_FAR_SCALAR`: A scalar that we apply to the distance from the camera to the 'back' of the scene.
 This gives us a significant margin, and ensures that the far plane is always further away than the furthest part of the scene.
 - `X_NEAR_SCALAR`: A scalar that we apply to the distance from the camera to the 'front' of the scene.
-Again, gives us a some margin, and ensures that the near plane is always close to the camera the nearest part of the scene.
+Again, gives us some margin, and ensures that the near plane is always close to the camera the nearest part of the scene.
 - `X_NEAR_DEFAULT`: The default distance from the centre of the scene to the near plane.
 Whichever is smaller, this or the value computed using `X_NEAR_SCALAR`, will be used as the near plane distance.